 - 7.01 Heavy vehicle sales and rental A place where new and used large vehicles, such as recreational vehicles and campers, personal watercraft, and heavy trucks, are offered for rent, sale, lease, or exchange, or are taken on consignment.
 This use may include the repair of such vehicles as a subordinate use. - 7.02 Truck stop A place where fuels primarily for tractor trucks are offered for retail sale.
-Ancillary uses are limited to retail sale of motor vehicle fuel for cars, motorcycles, and light trucks; retail sale of food and beverages; a restaurant; sleeping quarters; overnight parking; a truck wash; truck scales; tire repair and sales; light maintenance activities, such as engine tune-ups, lubrication, and minor repairs; and other incidental uses customarily associated with a truck stop.
-The term includes electrical vehicle (EV) charging/fueling stations. - 7.03 Vehicle fuel station A place where fuels for cars, motorcycles, and light trucks are offered for retail sale.
-Ancillary uses are limited to the retail sale of food and beverages and light maintenance activities, such as engine tune-ups, lubrication, and minor repairs.
-The term includes electrical vehicle (EV) charging/fueling stations. - 7.04 Vehicle repair shop A place where motor vehicles, such as cars, motorcycles, and light trucks, are typically left overnight for maintenance, service, or repair.
+Ancillary uses are limited to retail sale of motor vehicle fuel for cars, motorcycles, and light trucks; retail sale of food and beverages; a restaurant; sleeping quarters; overnight parking; a truck wash; truck scales; tire repair and sales; light maintenance activities, such as engine tune-ups, lubrication, and minor repairs; and other incidental uses customarily associated with a truck stop. - 7.03 Vehicle fuel station A place where fuels for cars, motorcycles, and light trucks are offered for retail sale.
+Ancillary uses are limited to the retail sale of food and beverages and light maintenance activities, such as engine tune-ups, lubrication, and minor repairs. - 7.04 Vehicle repair shop A place where motor vehicles, such as cars, motorcycles, and light trucks, are typically left overnight for maintenance, service, or repair.
 Typical services include transmission repair, body work and painting, vehicle upholstery, engine repair and overhauls, and similar activities.
 The term includes do-it-yourself shops where patrons use the facility, tools, and other equipment for a fee and perform the work themselves.

-7.05 Vehicle sales and rental A place where new and used cars, light trucks, motorcycles, mopeds, snowmobiles, and all-terrain vehicles (ATVs) are offered for rent, sale, lease, or exchange, or are taken on consignment.
+vehicles (ATVs) are offered for rent, sale, lease, or exchange, or are taken on consignment.
 This use may include the repair of such vehicles as a subordinate use.